 (k) Personal Data on the Participant including age, date of birth and medical information

 2.3 Before you disclose to us the Personal Data of another person, you must obtain that person’s consent to both the disclosure and the processing of that Personal Data in accordance with this policy.

-2.4 In the event that we need to obtain Special Personal Data from you, other than as required by law, we will always tell you why, and how the information will be used and obtain your consent for this.
+2.4 In the event that we need to obtain Special Personal Data from you or the Participant, other than as required by law, we will always tell you why, and how the information will be used and obtain your consent for this

 2.5 We will process Personal Data for the following lawful purposes:

-3.1 We may disclose your Personal Data to any of our employees, officers, government agencies, local authorities and /or their agents, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy.
+3.1 We may disclose your Personal Data and the Personal Data of the Participant to any of our employees, officers, government agencies, local authorities and /or their agents, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy.

 (c) in connection with any ongoing or prospective legal proceedings;